proglang/ldgv/README.md

 `stack run`

+This program is interactive and reads from standard input!
 The input syntax is explained in file `syntax.txt`.
 There are examples in the `examples` directory.
 Source files that contain LDLC or LDGV end in `.ldgv`.
 They should be redirected into the executable as in